 - Make 10 years' worth of qualifying payments with an eligible repayment plan such as Income Based Repayment (IBR).
-Other IDRs are currently under injunction and not available.
 You MUST at some point use an Income Driven Repayment (IDR) plan to qualify.
-Payments do not have to be consecutive nor do they have to be from the same IDR. - 2.
+Payments do not have to be consecutive nor do they have to be from the same IDR.
+Please see our IDR Comparison Chart for information on all IDRs. - 2.
 Payments must be made on Federal Direct Loans (these are loans directly from the government).
 Therefore, if your loan does not say Direct, it is not eligible for PSLF.
 Once again, you do NOT have to consolidate in order to qualify for PSLF. - 3.
 Payments with an eligible plan on Direct Loans must be made while working full time (now defined as 30 hours per week) for an eligible non-profit employer.
 The employment does not have to be consecutive nor from the same employer.